FY25 WA state tort payouts bigger than FY23+FY24 combined — $2.5B in pending claims, liability account facing $569M shortfall

 - WA-2024-OSPI-IDEA — Federal settlement with OSPI; compensatory education costs will flow to school districts from a systemic IDEA compliance failure.

-- Other DCYF-specific cases involving foster-care and child-welfare failures are documented separately; the 151 DCYF payouts are the largest aggregate category.
+- Other DCYF-specific cases involving foster-care and child-welfare failures are documented separately; the 151 DCYF payouts are the largest aggregate category and the dominant driver of pending liability.

 Open follow-ups